DT-GAMER/Simple-Department-System/README.md

 npm run start:dev
 ```

-The server will start running on `http://localhost:3000`.
+The server will start running locally on `http://localhost:3000`.

+### LIVE ACCESS
+**A Big And Sincere Note:** The project instruction is to deploy the project live on `Render.com` but I am not able to use Render because I am asked to enter my card and the dollar card with me is being rejected.
+So, to meet up and get the project done, I used `Coolify` which is running on my `Virtual Private Server`.

+This project is running live on this public url `http://dkg4ockkww84s8gggk0cws0c.62.171.152.178.sslip.io`

 ### Accessing the Endpoints

 #### **Auth Endpoints**
+-**Swagger Doc** for authentication endpoint is accessible on `http://dkg4ockkww84s8gggk0cws0c.62.171.152.178.sslip.io/api/docs`

 - **POST** `/auth/signup`: Used for signing up a new user.
 Accepts `username` and `password` in the request body.
 - **POST** `/auth/login`: Used for logging in an existing user.
 Accepts `username` and `password` in the request body.
 Returns a JWT token.

 #### **GraphQL Endpoint**
-- **GraphQL Playground** is available at `http://localhost:3000/graphql`.
+- **GraphQL Playground** is available at `http://dkg4ockkww84s8gggk0cws0c.62.171.152.178.sslip.io/graphql`.
 You can run department-related queries and mutations here.

 ---